e200/MakeAccessible/readme.md

 We highly recomend the use of this package for tests purposes only.

-Avoid use this package to gain access to encapsulated classes, since it's like break the door of someone's house that doesn't want you inside.
+Avoid use this package to gain access to encapsulated classes, since it's like break the door of someone's house that doesn't want you to get inside.

-If you're testing the same class the same way, we recommend create a function `getAccessibleInstance()` at the bottom of your test class and there you make the instantiation, mocks, everything you need to instantiate your inaccessible class:
+If you're **testing** the same class the same way, we recommend create a function `getAccessibleInstance()` at the bottom of your **test** class and there you make the instantiation, mocks, everything you need to instantiate the class you need to **test**:

 ```php
 class PeopleGreeterTest extends TestCase